ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Client applications can use this resource type to discover a group membership resource at an OSCORE Group Manager, where to send a request for joining the corresponding OSCORE group.

-## ACE Scope Semantics # {#iana-scope-semantics}

-IANA is asked to register the following entry in the "ACE Scope Semantics" registry defined in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}.

-* Value: SEM_ID_TBD

-* Description: Membership and key management operations at the ACE Group Manager for Group OSCORE.

-* Reference: {{&SELF}}

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}

-IANA is asked to register the following entry in the "ACE Groupcomm Errors" registry defined in {{Section 11.13 of I-D.ietf-ace-key-groupcomm}}.
+IANA is asked to register the following entry in the "ACE Groupcomm Errors" registry defined in {{Section 11.11 of I-D.ietf-ace-key-groupcomm}}.

 * Value: 7